 On the Italian side – the Bonatti Refugio and Refuge Elena huts have been completely re-renovated and have been labelled ‘palaces’ on the tour.
 They are close together though on the trail so you wouldn’t really stay at both.
 If you have a choice, Bonatti is hands down my favourite.

 On the French side, Nant Borrant (just before crossing the Col du Bonhomme), Auberge de la Boerne (Tré-le-Champ), Lac Blanc and Les Mottets are all excellent.
-Sadly the Lac Blanc refuge has now re-opened after being closed for a couple of years, so this is fantastic news for TMB hikers – the spot is magical.
+The Lac Blanc refuge has now re-opened after being closed for a couple of years, so this is fantastic news for TMB hikers – the spot is magical.

 Our biggest Tour du Mont Blanc refuge tip

 If I were to give you one tip on booking any Tour du Mont Blanc accommodation, it would be to book LES CHAPIEUX first.
 Les Chapieux is a tiny hamlet and is the second night’s accommodation if you are hiking the traditional counter-clockwise direction starting from Les Houches.
 Les Chapieux only has three accommodation options – Refuge de la Nova, Les Chambres du Soleil or camping.

 If you do not book early enough at Les Chapieux you will fail to secure this night’s accommodation on the trail.
 Yes you heard right.
 There is no other option apart from completely leaving the trail and catching a 30 minute taxi ride (45-60 euros one way) from Les Chapieux to the town of Bourg St Maurice.
 The next day you’ll need to catch a taxi all the way back to Chapieux to resume the trail.
 This will cost you a lot, be more inconvenient (especially after a long and arduous day’s trek) and be much less special than staying in Les Chapieux.